angelfish91/Text-CNN/README.md

 # Text-CNN

-a demo model for text classification build with tensorflow/tensorlayer
+A demo for text classification which is build with tensorflow/tensorlayer